jamee-maker/Academicus/README.md

    <img src="Assets/stat dice.png" width="700" height="400">

-   Which means that the dice roll fucntion has to be called before the while loop executes, so that the number remains the same throuhout the loop.
+   Therefore the dice roll function has to be called before the while loop executes, so that the number remains the same throughout the game loop.

    Dice roll scenario 2